AlejandroMonteseirin/Capitole-frontent-technical-test/README.md

 Angular project in the latest LTS version (At the moment of the creation of this test 16.2.12), Node 18.20.2 LTS.

+## Project deployed

+In order to facilitate the review, the project has been deployed to Firebase.
+The Url is:
+Firebase was configured using continuous integration with GitHub Actions so with every git push, a build of the project will be created and deployed automatically.

-## How to run the project
+## How to run the project locally

 - Git clone the project, or download it.
-- Open a console a use the command "npm install" in the project folder
+- Open a console a use the command `npm install` in the project folder
-- Open a console a use the command "npm serve" in the project folder
+- Open a console a use the command `npm ng serve` in the project folder
 - Navigate to `http://localhost:4200/`.

 ## Project Structure:

-*Aclaration:*
+*Disclaimer:*
 The whole project have a bit of over-engineering, this is not because I can't make it simpler, but rather to show my knowledge in all aspects of angular. (for example: adding Lazy loading to all the components is probably disproportionate to this project.
 However, I wanted to show that I am familiar with Lazy loading.
 The same occurs with interceptors, customPipes, sharedModule...).

 ## Routing: